Audition Requirements

 Major Auditions in Music: required for admission as major in music at BJU.
 This audition is part of the Application for Admission to the Division of Music.

 Scholarship Auditions: required to be considered for a BJU Music Scholarship, open to music majors only.
-Division of Music Merit Awards are occasionally offered by the Division of Music based on the Scholarship Audition results.
+Division of Music Merit Awards for non-music majors are occasionally offered by the Division of Music based on the Scholarship Audition results.

 Minor Auditions: for students who wish to study music while majoring in a different field.
+Students should be able to sight-read mid-intermediate repertoire and perform upper-intermediate repertoire with fluency and musicality and successfully audition into a large ensemble corresponding to their principal instrument or voice (choir, band, or orchestra).
 Students wishing to minor in music will audition on campus during Welcome Week in August; minors do not need to complete the online music admission application.
 See Repertoire Requirements for Music Minor and Non-Major Lessons below.

 Non-Major Auditions: for students who wish to take music lessons as a BJU student.
-In keeping with BJU’s philosophy, first-time beginners are welcome, as are all experienced performers, regardless of level.
-(Beginners should register through the Division of Music office in lieu of an audition.)
 Auditions take place on campus during Welcome Week in August.
-No formal application process is required if not applying for scholarship consideration.
+No formal application process is required.
 In certain instances, highly skilled non-major performers may qualify for Merit Scholarship consideration.
 See Repertoire Requirements for Music Minor and Non-Major Lessons below.

-Ensemble Auditions: for all students who wish to join a BJU band, orchestra, or choir, these are held on campus during Welcome Week in August.
+Ensemble Auditions: for all students who wish to join band, orchestra, or choir, these are held on campus during Welcome Week in August.
 See Ensembles for more information.

 Who Must Audition?

-• All students, regardless of major, who desire to participate in a large ensemble (bands, orchestras, choirs) must audition during Welcome Week in August.
+- All students, regardless of major, who desire to participate in a large ensemble (band, orchestra, choir) must audition during Welcome Week in August.

 Audition Checklist